Environmental Health Sciences

 Issues and emerging themes in environmental health.
 May be repeated for a total of 9 credit hours as content varies by title.

 Introduction to emergency preparedness and response in relation to environmental and public health.
-Historical context for the emergence of public health emergency preparedness and demonstration of articulation with community response partner agencies in the post-9/11 era.
+Historical context for the emergence of public health emergency preparedness and demonstration of articulation with community response partner agencies in the post-COVID era.

 Emerging issues and topics concerning environmental health.
 May be repeated as content varies by title up to a total of 9 credit hours.